alexyorke/alexyorke.github.io/_posts/2020-08-16-quickly-download-sample-config-programming-files-test-compilers-fuzzers.md

 While not impossible to get raw files (e.g. using the inurl attribute to get the filename), the signal to noise ratio is low for what we want.

-Let’s use the GitHub search to find some sample files.
+Let's use the GitHub search to find some sample files.
 Searching for ".gradle" finds a lot of files, and we can write a script to download them, right?
-Well, we are limited to the first 100 pages of search results, and even if we search on the file type’s language, we only get 1000 sample files and a lot of them are exact duplicates.
-That’s a lot, but it’s not enough for our purposes.
-What can we do if GitHub’s search restricts us to the first 1000 results?
+Well, we are limited to the first 100 pages of search results, and even if we search on the file type's language, we only get 1000 sample files and a lot of them are exact duplicates.
+That's a lot, but it's not enough for our purposes.
+What can we do if GitHub's search restricts us to the first 1000 results?

 We can search for random dictionary words with the language as the